sameerd/DiffusionTensorImaging/README.md

 # Single Shell Free Water Elimination Diffusion Tensor Model

-This is a python implementation of a Single Shell Free Water elimination model the follows the papers listed in the references section below.
+This is a Python implementation of a Single Shell Free Water Elimination Model the follows the papers listed in the references section below. _This software is untested so please do not use it for anything important without doing your own testing._

 ## Software requirements

-* Python 2.7
+* Python 3.6.3
-* Dipy 0.14
+* Dipy 0.14.0

-## Example Usage
+## Getting Started